intentor/adic/README.md

 ### 4. Prefabs

 Exemplifies how to bind to prefabs and the use of PostConstruct as a second constructor.

-### 5. Commander

-Exemplifies the binding and using of commands to execute complex actions.

-*Not yet implemented*

-### 6. InjectCrush

-A very simple Candy Crush like game to exemplify the complete use of the framework and its extensions.

-*Not yet implemented*

 ## <a id="support"></a>Support